 – Byron D. Trott, AB ’81, MBA ’82 BDT Capital Partners

-What is a Metcalf internship?
+What is a Metcalf Internship?

 A Jeff Metcalf internship is a project-based, substantive paid opportunity with employers across industries during the academic year and the summer.
 Career Advancement works closely with an established network of reputable employers across the world to vet opportunities and offer these quality experiences to University of Chicago College students.
+Metcalf internships can be:

-What are the benefits of a Metcalf internship?
+What are the Benefits of a Metcalf Internship?

 Career Advancement works closely with Metcalf employers to ensure a high-quality, project-based experience at your host site.